 In 2016, both Harvard and MIT in Massachusetts were sued because their websites “failed to make their massive open online courses, guest lectures, and other video content accessible to people who are deaf .”
 The National Association of the Deaf brought up the case and claimed that both schools discriminated against deaf people because they did not provide text captions for their online content.
 According to Inside Higher Ed: “As of today, the case is still ongoing after the two schools’ motions to dismiss were denied”.

-In 2021, websites need to be mobile-friendly.
+In 2021, UX design for higher education websites needs to be mobile-friendly.
 In higher ed, a majority of website traffic comes from mobile devices.
 Having a website that is not optimized for mobile devices can lead to a decrease in enrollment rates.
 The generation that is looking at these higher ed pages on their phones expects to have a positive experience.
 This audience is accustomed to having the world’s information at their fingertips, in fact, 98% of them have a smartphone and 55% of them use that smartphone for 5+ hours a day .
 This is not only frustrating for Zoomers but also frustrating for Google as a search engine.
 If Google bots crawl your website and find pages upon pages that are not optimized for mobile devices, your rankings and users’ experience are going to suffer — and it will be more difficult for prospective students in the admissions funnel to find the website.

 Tracking and Improving site search

 84% of users want to solve their own problems using search .
-When a prospective student clicks on the search button, it’s imperative that the first result they see is the information they were seeking.
+When prospective students clicks on the search button, it’s imperative that the first result they see is the information they were seeking.
 The core of a good user experience is finding valuable information. — so naturally, site search is a necessary place for higher ed marketers to invest.
 Additionally, the Google Search Console can provide key insights into search patterns and behavior.
 There are also numerous third-party tools such as Algolia or Elastic Search that can help higher ed marketers optimize their website’s search for a positive user experience.

 Bury Your Dead Links